 18. Ine

 In Ine in Tango peninsula, over 230 boat houses floating in the sea create unique and beautiful scenery.
-It can only be accessed by sea taxi or ferry, and taking a tour is recommended.
+It can only be accessed by sea taxi or ferry.
 These unique houses were originally built for fishermen, who parked their boats on the first floor and then used the second floor as their residence.
-To respect the residents, it’s strongly recommended to take a guided tour if you would like to explore the area.
+Please note that to respect the residents, it’s strongly recommended to take a guided tour if you would like to explore the area.

 19. Uji